 We do this by taking careful consideration of the health and safety of all of our staff, our external stakeholders and the environment in which we operate.

-The quality of our world underpins who we are at APT and we are focused on providing the highest quality products whilst conforming to the latest Certified Standards.
+The quality of our work underpins who we are at APT and we are focused on providing the highest quality products whilst conforming to the latest Certified Standards.

-Attention on HSSE is incorporated in all operational procedures, both offshore and onshore, and is a natural part of the company’s safe working philosophy.
-The company’s HSSE policy is based on Norwegian authorities’ guidelines and utility company requirements for HSSE and internal control.
-Its application in APT’s operations is described in the HSSE manual distributed to all employees of APT.
+Attention on HSEQ is incorporated in all operational procedures, both offshore and onshore, and is a natural part of the company’s safe working philosophy.
+The company’s HSEQ policy is based on Norwegian authorities’ guidelines and utility company requirements for HSEQ and internal control.
+Its application in APT’s operations is described in the HSEQ manual distributed to all employees of APT.

 Standards according to demands